vita-epfl/monoloco/README.md

 ```
 pip3 install -e '.[test, prep]'
 ```
 Python 3.6 or 3.7 is required for nuScenes development kit.
-Python 3 is required for openpifpaf.
 All details for Pifpaf pose detector at [openpifpaf](https://github.com/vita-epfl/openpifpaf).